I never ratted on no one before!

 After the dinky butthurts criticised their choice of name, British punk band Slaves bent down, grabbed their ankles, and changed it to Soft Play.
 Very punk.
 Not.(more…)

 The WHO has reacted to complaints that the term monkeypox is racist and stigmatising by announcing it will be phased out in favour of(more…)

 mpox.
 Given that monkeypox was named after the disease was first identified in captive monkeys, the mithering seems unduly precious.

 Diane Bernard is a freelance journalist based in Washington, D.C.
 She writes for the Washington Post and NPR, among other mainstream media outlets, so I guess she could be considered to be(more…)

 right on.
-And that probably explains why her article for BBC Culture entitled Suavecito: The love song that became an anthem references
+And that probably explains why her article for BBC Culture, entitled Suavecito: The love song that became an anthem, mentions

 Latinxno fewer than thirteen times.